-- Mental illness is the leading cause of disability in the U.S., but only 7 percent of all healthcare expenditures are designated for mental health disorders. - More than 67 percent of adults and nearly 80 percent of children who need mental health services do not receive treatment. - The reasons for this treatment gap include: (1) financial barriers, including discriminatory provisions in both private and public health insurance plans that limit access to mental health treatments this will change in 2010 with the implementation of the parity law and (2) the historical stigma surrounding mental illness and treatment. - In the words of the Surgeon General's Report on Mental Health, we must "overcome the gaps in what is known and remove the barriers that keep people from ...obtaining...treatments."
+- Mental illness is the leading cause of disability in the U.S., but only 7 percent of all healthcare expenditures are designated for mental health disorders. - More than 67 percent of adults and nearly 80 percent of children who need mental health services do not receive treatment. - The reasons for this treatment gap include: (1) financial barriers, including discriminatory provisions in both private and public health insurance plans that limit access to mental health treatments enactment of the parity law will expand access to mental health treatment and (2) the historical stigma surrounding mental illness and treatment. - In the words of the Surgeon General's Report on Mental Health, we must "overcome the gaps in what is known and remove the barriers that keep people from ...obtaining...treatments."